ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

 -   `r pkg("GroupSeq")` computes probabilities related to group sequential designs for normally distributed test statistics.
 Enables to derive critical boundaries, power, drift, and confidence intervals of such designs.
 Supports the alpha spending approach by Lan-DeMets (1994) <[doi:10.1002/sim.4780131308](https://doi.org/10.1002/sim.4780131308)>.

 -   `r pkg("gsDesign")` derives group sequential clinical trial designs and describes their properties.
 Particular focus on time-to-event, binary, and continuous outcomes.
-Largely based on methods described in Jennison, Christopher and Turnbull, Bruce W., 2000, "Group Sequential Methods with Applications to Clinical Trials" (ISBN: 0-8493-0316-8).
+Largely based on methods described in the book *Group Sequential Methods with Applications to Clinical Trials* by Jennison et al. (2000) (ISBN:0-8493-0316-8).

 -   `r pkg("ldbounds", priority = "core")` uses Lan-DeMets
     Method for group sequential trial; its functions calculate bounds